Physician Assistant

 Work Environment

-Physician Assistants (PAs) work hospitals, clinics, ambulatory care centers, physician and specialist’s practices, long term care facilities, and home health care.
+Physician Assistants (PAs) work in hospitals, clinics, ambulatory care centers, physician and specialist’s practices, long term care facilities, and home health care.
 PAs may also be educators, administrators, or researchers.

 Demand

-Expected to increase 27% between 2022 and 2032.
+The need for physician assistants is expected to increase 27% between 2022 and 2032.

 Salary